Stake logo

 One of the staples of Boeing’s space division is its CST-100 Starliner, a ‘partially reusable’ spacecraft that transports crew to the International Space Station (ISS) and other LEO destinations.
 The CST-100 Starliner is manufactured for participation in NASA’s Commercial Crew Program.

 With the creation of the U.S. Space Force, Boeing has increased its focus on the space industry, although the division continues to be lumped with defence and security.
-In 2021, this division generated US$27b in revenue, an increase of 1% year-on-year.
-The BA stock price has declined 36% year-to-date, largely due to problems the company has faced in its commercial airplanes and defence departments.
+In 2022, this division generated US$23b in revenue, out of the company's total revenue of US$66b.
+The BA stock price has declined 5.4% over 2022, largely due to problems the company has faced in its commercial airplanes and defence departments, however it has pretty much recovered this year.

 Exchange: NYSE

-You might know the Lockheed Martin Corporation (NYSE: LMT) as the developer of the most famous military aircraft of all time, the U.S. Air Force F-16 Fighting Falcon.
-At 18% of 2021’s US$67b revenue generated, the space division is a sizable portion of Lockheed Martin’s annual results.
-The space division is profitable, generating 15% of 2021’s US$7.4b operating profit.
+You might know the Lockheed Martin Corporation as the developer of the most famous military aircraft of all time, the U.S. Air Force F-16 Fighting Falcon.
+At 17.4% of 2022’s US$66b revenue generated, the space division is a sizable portion of Lockheed Martin’s annual results.
+The space division is profitable as well, unlike most other space companies on this list, generating 14.4% of 2022’s US$7.2b operating profit.

 One of the keys to Lockheed Martin’s space division's future is its Orion joint venture with NASA.
 The Orion Spacecraft is designed to take humans into deep space.
 This involves developing life support, navigation, communications, radiation shielding and the world’s largest heat shield that is of higher quality to withstand more extreme exposure for extended periods.